firmansm/Javanese-Gender-Equality/README.md

 <b>Directory</b>
 - data: anonymized data set used in the study
+- map: R codes and Central Java map in png
-- markdown: R codes
+- markdown: R codes for all analyses
 - plots: produced plots in png
-- map: Central Java map in png
-- results: analysis results for PCA, Welch's t-test, and Cohen's D effect size
+- tables: analysis results for descriptive and inferential statistics

 <br>
 Please contact Firman M. Firmansyah at manda[dot]firmansyah[at]stonybrook[dot]edu for any questions and suggestions.